Energinet-DataHub/opengeh-edi/README.md

 ## Domain Roadmap

-In this program increment we are working on
+In this sprint we are working on

-- Sending out calculation results for calculated flex consumption for the balance responsible party
+- Send out results for non-profiled consumption per gridarea to the balance supplier.

+In the next sprint we are working on

+- Actors are able to receive messages in CIM JSON format.
 - Creating acceptance test for testing message flow

-In the next program increment we are working on

-- Sending out calculation results for calculated flex consumption for the Balance supplier

 ## Getting Started